Truncated factorized perverse sheaves on Sym(C): factorized sheaves

 We consider then the diagram

-The middle square is obtained applying $\boxtimes_\theta$ to the commutative square \eqref{eq:mon-bra} for $\sigma$, making use of the fact that braiding and monodromy are trivial on the constant path $\theta_1$ and $\theta_2$.
-The bottom and upper square are \eqref{eq:uno} and \eqref{eq:due}, hence they are commutative.
+The middle square is obtained by applying $\boxtimes_\theta$ to the commutative square \eqref{eq:mon-bra-extended} for $\sigma$, making use of the fact that braiding and monodromy are trivial on the constant paths$\theta_1$ and $\theta_2$.
+The bottom and upper squares are \eqref{eq:uno} and \eqref{eq:due}, hence they are commutative.
 Now, the composition of the left vertical arrows is $\underline{R}_{\gamma,\FF^n}$ by Remark \ref{rem:erre-operadic}.
 Finally, $M_{\gamma,\FF}$ is the composition of the right vertical arrows in virtue of Lemma \ref{lem:compat-a-M-factorized}.
 Commutativity of the external square gives the claim. \end{proof}